cite-architecture/lcs-scs/README.md

 ## What it is

-`lcs-scs` is a cross-platform library for comparing Vectors.
+`lcs-scs` is a cross-platform library for comparing Vectors of data with any type of contents.

 ## Current version: 2.0.0